eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Familiarity with modern Deep Learning and Natural Language Processing / Natural Language Understanding (NLP, NLU), including Neural Networks, RNNs, seq2seq models, and real world machine learning in TensorFlow (incl. regularization, cross-validation, dropout) are a huge plus
 	- Adaptable, humble, and interested in pushing the boundaries of what's possible
 	- Work with world class talent (our team consists of former Facebook, Palantir, Dropbox, and LinkedIn Engineers; we have 2 ACM ICPC World Finalists)
++ skill set:
+	- Ursa Labs's work is focused on the Apache Arrow open source project, a cross-language development platform for in-memory analytics.
+Within the Arrow project, most of our time is spent on the C++, Python, and R libraries.
+It is our goal to make everyday tools for data access, cleaning, wrangling, analytics, and visualization a great deal more powerful and interoperable than they are now.
+	- We are looking for an experienced engineer to take a lead role in the build and testing systems of the Apache Arrow project, including automated building (continuous integration), testing, and benchmarking on a range of architectures and operating systems.
+The ideal candidate should have experience playing a significant role in shipping software with high technical complexity.
+	- Help maintain the Apache Arrow open source project: code review, documentation, and mentor junior contributors.
 + machine learning engineer:
 	- Experience in modern Deep Learning and Natural Language Processing / Natural Language Understanding (NLP, NLU), including Neural Networks, RNNs, seq2seq+attention models, and real world machine learning in TensorFlow (incl. regularization, cross-validation, dropout)
 	- Experience building production-ready NLP systems